Is your nonprofit properly accounting for its expense reimbursements?

 How can nonprofits report their business expenses?

 Nonprofits must report any expenses they incur on Form 990 issued by the IRS.
-The expenses that are directly related to running your organization or fulfilling its mission are considered reasonable business-related expenditures.
+The expenses that are directly related to running your organisation or fulfilling its mission are considered reasonable business-related expenditures.

 - Any money spent by your nonprofit without proper documentation is considered employee compensation.

-- Similarly, if your organization gains income that doesn't directly benefit your mission, it's classified as unrelated business income.
+- Similarly, if your organisation gains income that doesn't directly benefit your mission, it's classified as unrelated business income.

 - Any expenses that are treated by the IRS as compensation are subject to federal business and employment taxes.

-Furthermore, if your records show that the organization gained more than one thousand dollars in unrelated business income, you must join more than 46 thousand other nonprofits in filing Form 990-T. This is a business income tax form for exempt organizations.
+Furthermore, if your records show that the organisation gained more than one thousand dollars in unrelated business income, you must join more than 46 thousand other nonprofits in filing Form 990-T. This is a business income tax form for exempt organisations.

 Creating a nonprofit reimbursement policy per IRS guidelines